Pruning: Crown thinning

+Crown raising

-Crown lifting involves the removal of the lower branches to a given height.
+Crown raising involves the removal of the lower branches to a given height.
 The height is achieved by the removal of whole branches or removing the parts of branches which extend below the desired height.
 The branches are normally not lifted to more than one third of the tree's total height.

 Crown lifting is done for access; these being pedestrian, vehicle or space for buildings and street furniture.
 Lifting the crown will allow traffic and pedestrians to pass underneath safely.
 This pruning technique is usually used in the urban environment as it is for public safety and aesthetics rather than tree form and timber value.

 Crown lifting introduces light to the lower part of the trunk; this, in some species can encourage epicormic growth from dormant buds.
 To reduce this sometimes smaller branches are left on the lower part of the trunk.
 Excessive removal of the lower branches can displace the canopy weight, this will make the tree top heavy, therefore adding stress to the tree.
 When a branch is removed from the trunk, it creates a large wound.
 This wound is susceptible to disease and decay, and could lead to reduced trunk stability.
 Therefore, much time and consideration must be taken when choosing the height the crown is to be lifted to.

 This would be an inappropriate operation if the tree species’ form was of a shrubby nature.
 This would therefore remove most of the foliage and would also largely unbalance the tree.
 This procedure should not be carried out if the tree is in decline, poor health or dead, dying or dangerous (DDD) as the operation will remove some of the photosynthetic area the tree uses.
 This will increase the decline rate of the tree and could lead to death.

 If the tree is of great importance to an area or town, (i.e. veteran or ancient) then an alternative solution to crown lifting would be to move the target or object so it is not in range.
 For example, diverting a footpath around a tree's drip line so the crown lift is not needed.
 Another solution would be to prop up or cable-brace the low hanging branch.
 This is a non-invasive solution which in some situations may be more economical and environmentally friendly.

-Directional or formative pruning

-Removal of appropriate branches to make the tree structurally sound while shaping it.